MohanKalai8/Token-Staking-App/README.md

 Open http://localhost:3000 with your browser to see the result

-That's it now you can interact with the token-staing-app
+That's it now you can interact with the token-staking-app

 ### Brief Intro
 Token-staking dapp is a permissionless application.Where users can deposit the staking tokens and earn reward Tokens